Chocksy/claude-settings/README.md

 * **Stop** – when Claude finishes responding (we deliver a succinct voice summary)
 * **SubagentStop** – when a Claude sub-agent finishes (we voice a short summary)

+> New ✨: Notifications and completions now read the live **transcript file** to craft richer summaries, so voice alerts tell you *what actually happened*, not just that something happened.

 ---

 ## Prerequisites